Rishabh-lakhanpal/CRUD-Project/README.md

 # CRUD-Project
-this is the learning project.
+This is the learning project.